telerik/fiddler-everywhere-docs/traffic/create-custom-responses.md

 3. Save the file with the `dat` extension.
 For example, `action-403-status.dat`.

 4. Add the **Action** in the rule through **Response file**.
-In the popup window, choose the newly created `action-403-status.dat` DAT file.
+Choose the newly created `action-403-status.dat` DAT file in the popup window.

 5. Enable the **Rules** tab, activate the newly created rule, and send the request.
 As a result, the request to https://www.example.com will now return status code 403 with your custom error message.
 Congratulations!
-You have just mocked a 403 status code response while using a DAT file!
+You just mocked a 403 status code response using a DAT file!

 ### Other Response Modification Actions

 The **Rules Builder** provides more actions for even more sophisticated modification of your HTTP responses.
 Use the **Update Response Headers**, **Update Response Body**, and **Update Response Cookies**.
-Each Action provides different subactions to optimize further and ease your mocking process.
+Each action provides different subactions to optimize further and ease your mocking process.

-#### Update Response Body
+### Update Response Body

 The **Update Response Body** action allows you to modify the Response body (while preserving the Response headers and cookies).

 The example below demonstrates the usage of **Set Value** with **JSON** Response inspector:
 ![ Update Response Body with Set Value](../images/kb/dat-files/kb-rules-response-body-set-value.png)

-##### Method
+#### Method
 The **Method** subaction supports the following options:
 - **Set Value** - setting a new value
 - **Find and Replace** - replacing a specific value